-Collection consultations and exploration of goals, wants, and curatorial needs.
+Personal collection consultation and exploration of aesthetic goals and curatorial needs.

 Education on the many ways to curate your at-home collections, and how to become an artwork collector or patron of your favorite artists.

-Introduction to art styles and local creators who suit your own personal tastes.
+Introduction to art styles and local artists who suit your own personal tastes.